-A bump (deformation) occurs in a blood vessel of the brain If it ruptures, it can cause a subarachnoid hemorrhage or a stroke
+A bump (deformation) occurs in a blood vessel of the brain.
+If it ruptures, it can cause a subarachnoid hemorrhage.

-A blood clot occurs in a blood vessel of the brain Blood circulation is interrupted, and brain tissues are damaged
+A blood clot occurs in a blood vessel of the brain.
+Blood circulation is interrupted, and brain tissues can be damaged.

-(Notice) The regulatory approval status and availability of these products differs by country and region.
+Note: The regulatory approval status and availability of these products differs by country or region.